Irfan-CU/LDNIGCODE/README.md

 2-Printing Nozell Accelration after every Path.
 3-Output GCode Path coordinates are 10 times of what they should be.

+******Solved Issues:

+1- Solved the accelration issues:

 ******Progress:

-1- Working on removing accelrations after every path.
+1- Working on optimizing the G-code path values.